snowdj/geocompr/14-eco.md

 ## Prerequisites {-}

-This chapter assumes you have a strong grasp of spatial data analysis and processing, covered in chapters \@ref(spatial-class)-\@ref(geometric-operations).
+This chapter assumes you have a strong grasp of spatial data analysis and processing, covered in chapters \@ref(spatial-class) to \@ref(geometric-operations).
 In it you will also make use of R's interfaces to dedicated GIS software, and spatial cross validation, topics covered in chapters \@ref(gis) and \@ref(spatial-cv) respectively.

 The chapter uses the following packages: